 U.S. taxpayers who are partners in a Cayman Islands partnership will owe taxes on their share of the partnership income no matter what the source of the income is.
 Foreign partners of a Cayman Islands partnership will only owe tax on the portion of the partnership income that is ECI.
 Partners in a partnership are engaged in a U.S. trade or business if the partnership is so engaged.
-A partnership.
+A partnership is engaged in a U.S. trade or business if a partner is so engaged and is acting as an agent of the partnership.
 Partnerships that have ECI must pay a withholding tax generally at a rate of 35 percent for corporate partners and 35 percent for other partners on the ECI allocable to those partners.
 If the partnership fails to withhold, any general partner can be liable.